Homeland Security (HLS)

 Public administration in modern society, emphasizing the administrative formulation of public policy and its implementation.
 Attention on who gets what, when, and how from the decisions of administrative units; the role administrators have in policy-making compared to elected legislators, chief executives and judges; the effect administrators have on the benefits citizens receive from government; and the effect administrators have on citizens’ behavior.
 Note: This course is cross-listed as POL 325.
 Students may not get credit for both HLS 325 and POL 325.

 HLS 346 Liberal Democracy in Times of Stress 3 Credits

 This course explores historic and present day cases, ranging across Europe and the US, in which liberal democratic governments, under stress because of subversion, sabotage, invasion, rebellion, or the effects of economically caused chaos, take on emergency powers to become so-called “states of exception.”
 While in some cases such states have imposed mild and limited emergency measures, others have employed more draconian measures, suspending, if not dissolving, constitutionally guaranteed civil liberties, often for indeterminate and protracted periods.
 How various states have behaved in emergency situations will be the major content of this course.
 Note: This course is cross-listed as POL 346.
 Students may not get credit for both HLS 346 and POL 346.

 HLS 350 U.S. Foreign Policy and Security Policy 3 Credits

 Principles, institutions, and processes involved in the formulation and implementation of policies regarding the nation’s military, economic, and environmental security within the global framework.
 Strands, trends, and problem areas in U.S. foreign policy, with focus on the changing global environment of the post-Cold War world.
-Note: This course is cross-listed as POL 350.
-Students may not get credit for both HLS 350 and POL 350.
+Note: This course is cross-listed as POL 350, GLS 350.
+Students may get credit only once.